rishichawda/rishikc.com/src/content/blog/managing-react-application-state-without-redux/index.md

 First, let us break down the complete flow and decide what we need :

-- A state, _ofcourse_
+- A state, _of course_

-- A way to mutate/update our state.
+- Update our state.

-- A way to sync the data from the state to our components wherever required.
+- Sync the data between the state and our components wherever required.

 - Do all of this while keeping the code clean. ( Very important )

-Let's set up our state first.
-For this, I'm going to use the `useReducer` hook.
-For those who are not familiar with the `useReducer` hook -- it is similar to the basic `useState` hook but more suited for this case as it provides a dispatch method, the previous state while computing and updating the state, etc. Basically, it will provide us a way that is similar to Redux's reducer and action flow.
-Let's set up our `useGlobalState` hook, which will help us initialize our state and provide us a dispatch for updating it as well.
+Let’s set up our state first.
+For this, I’m going to use the `useReducer` hook.
+For those who are not familiar with the `useReducer` hook — it is similar to the basic `useState` hook but more suited for this case as it provides a `dispatch` method, the previous state while computing and updating the state.
+It provides us a way that is similar to Redux’s reducer and action flow.
+Let’s set up our `useGlobalState` hook, which helps us initialize our state and provide us a dispatch for updating it as well.

 So our `redux.js` looks like this :

 `gist:rishichawda/d3ba7b0e4ae70052bf7ce4693fe3822e#redux.js`

-So what's going on here?
-Our custom hook here takes two arguments -- `initialState` for setting an initial state to our app and `reducer` is our reducer function, which is going to be used for updating state depending on the actions.
+So what’s going on here?
+Our custom hook here takes two arguments — `initialState` for setting an initial state to our app and `reducer` is our reducer function for updating state depending on the actions.

 Our `reducer.js` might look like this :

 `gist:rishichawda/46865557e94f06f3f9dfcf845cfb6b37#reducer.js`

-With those two arguments, we can initialise our reducer and state as :
+With those two arguments, we can initialize our reducer and state as :

 ```javascript
 const [state, dispatch] = React.useReducer(reducer, initialState);
 ```

-Since our `initialState` might, in some cases, require some computation and may not be just a static value -- we are going to use the third argument of `useReducer` to initialize our state from a function just in case we need to.
+Since our `initialState` might, in some cases, require some computation and may not be just a static value — we are going to use the third argument of `useReducer` to initialize our state from a function just in case we need to.
 So now we can initialize our state in two ways :

 ```javascript
 const globalState = useGlobalState(intialState, reducer);